 What is this documentary about?

-As the narration puts it early on: “There is a hidden epidemic that the world doesn’t know about.”
+As one of our central characters explains early on: “There is a hidden epidemic that the world just doesn’t know about.”

 Why do these conditions persist if the treatments exist?